On the additive image of 0th persistent homology: Additive images consisting of indicator representations

+If $C$ is of the left form, or if $C$ is of the right form with $R(s) = 0$ for the minimal element $s$, then $R|_Y$ (after ignoring the vertex $s$) is an indecomposable representation of a type $A$ quiver, and the result follows.
+It remains to consider the case where $C$ is of the right form and $\dim R(s) > 0$.
+This reduces to studying a representation of a quiver of type $\tilde{A}$ with a unique minimal and a unique maximal element, where the two maps from the minimal to the maximal vertex coincide since we assume a poset structure.
+That such a representation is interval-decomposable is well known from standard representation theory, but we include an argument for completeness.
+To this end, we distinguish two subcases:

+\begin{enumerate} \item If the map $R(s \to t)$ is non-zero, then pick \( m \in R(s) \) not being sent to zero by this map.
+We obtain a monomorphism from the indicator representation $I$ on $Y$ to $R|_Y$ defined by mapping $1 \in I(v)$ for $v \in C$ to $R(s \to v)(m)$.
+But since $I$ is an injective representation (as $Y$ has a unique maximal element), this monomorphism splits, and indecomposability of $R|_Y$ implies $R|_Y \cong I$. \item If the map $R(s \to t)$ is zero, then pick any indecomposable summand \( R' \) of $R|_C$ supported on $s$.
+Since \( R' \) is an indicator representation it is generated by \( R'(s) = F \), and thus all elements of \( R'(v) \) for $v \in C$ are sent to zero by \( R(v \to t) \), this extends to a direct summand of \( R \).
+Hence, $R$ cannot be indecomposable in this case, contradicting the assumption. \qedhere \end{enumerate} \end{proof}

-As a first step we consider the case of a category with only one object, that is, a monoid.
+As a first step towards the converse, we consider the case of a category with only one object, that is, a monoid.
 Since the discussion of this case is quite independent of the rest of the proof, we present it as a separate lemma here.

 \begin{lemma} Let \( X \) be a finite category with one object.
-Then all indecomposable additively \( \mathbf{set} \)-realizable representations are indicator representations only if the category has no morphisms apart form the identity. \end{lemma}
+Then all indecomposable additively \( \Set \)-realizable representations are indicator representations only if the category has no morphisms apart from the identity. \end{lemma}

-\begin{proof} For a monoid \( M \) we always have the regular representation \( R \) in the set \( M \), given explicitly by
+\begin{proof} For a monoid \( (M, \cdot) \) we always have the regular representation \( R \) in the set \( M \), given explicitly by